The living room vs the bedroom.

 Section 08What the Bedroom Is Not Building

-- Thin retirement capital: outside South Africa’s pension system, the continent is ageing without retirement infrastructure — today’s Living Room spending becomes tomorrow’s children’s burden, the social insurance function inverted.
+- The pension doesn’t get built.
+Outside South Africa, the continent is ageing without retirement savings — so today’s ceremony spending becomes tomorrow’s burden on the children.
+The insurance logic, inverted.

 Section 09The Fact-Check: Verified, Corrected, Added